 The Bottom Line

-Despite their bad rap, smoothies can help you burn fat and lose weight.
-The key to making a fat-burning smoothie is to include ingredients that will help you boost your metabolism, increase energy levels, and fight free radical damage.
+Despite everything you can read on the internet, smoothies can help you burn fat and lose weight.
+The key to making a fat-burning smoothie is to include ingredients that will help you boost your metabolism, increase energy levels, and increase your feeling of satiety.
 Not all smoothies are created equal when it comes to weight loss potential, so be sure to use only the best ingredients for making fat-burning smoothies.

 Remember that a proper diet is not everything you need.
 Supplement it with this 20 Min Full Body Workout at Home challenge!